Being a Community

 So what are we doing, Church?
 Are we being the community home?
 What can the model of these early Christians teach us?
 Maybe that we need one another, maybe that we must be willing to share our blessings and our burdens for the sake of the Gospel.
 Maybe it’s worth joining a village.

-Maureen Kasdorf is a freelance writer, Bible study leader, sleep coach, and mother.
+Maureen Kasdorf is a freelance writer, a guest writer of Just Between Us, a Bible study leader, sleep coach, and mother.
 She, her husband Mike, and their three spirited children live in Wauwatosa, Wis., and are actively involved in their church.